 6. RETENTION OF TITLE

-b) The Buyer is entitled to process and sell the reserved Goods in the regular course of business provided that he is not in default.
+b.
+The Buyer is entitled to process and sell Reserved Goods in the regular course of business provided that it is not in default.
 Pledging or assignment as security is not admissible.
-The Buyer hereby assigns to Q CELLS by way of security any and all future claims (including all current account balance claims) resulting from the resale and / or from any other legal basis thereof with respect to the reserved Goods.
-Q CELLS hereby revocable entitles the Buyer to collect the claims assigned to Q CELLS for account of Q CELLS in its own name.
+The Buyer hereby assigns to Q CELLS by way of security any and all future claims (including all current account balance claims) resulting from the resale and / or from any other legal basis thereof with respect to the Reserved Goods.
+Q CELLS hereby revocably entitles the Buyer to collect the claims assigned to Q CELLS for account of Q CELLS in its own name.

-c) In the event of third-party access to the reserved Goods, the Buyer has to advise the third party of Q CELLS’ property rights and has to notify Q CELLS immediately.
+c.
+In the event of third-party access to the Reserved Goods, the Buyer shall advise the third party of Q CELLS’ property rights and notify Q CELLS immediately.
 The Buyer shall bear any costs and damages.

 7. CONTRACTUAL RIGHT OF LIEN

 Based on the claim arising from the contractual relationship with the Buyer, Q CELLS is entitled to a contractual right of lien on the objects which came into Q CELLS’ possession by virtue of the contractual relationship.
 The contractual right of lien may also be exercised for any claims arising from works carried out previously, replacement deliveries and other services as far as they are related to the subject of the contract.
 For other claims against the Buyer, the contractual right of lien shall only apply as far as these claims are undisputed or established as final by a court.